TL;DR

 2. Investigation Protocol: For flagged transactions, verify the source immediately.
 Check with the cardholder, review receipts, and confirm vendor legitimacy.
 Document your findings in the transaction notes.

 3. Escalation Process: Define clear escalation paths.
-Transactions over $1,000 might require owner approval, while potential fraud cases should trigger immediate account freezes and password changes.
+Transactions over a defined dollar threshold might require owner approval, while potential fraud cases should trigger immediate account freezes and password changes.

 4. Monthly Pattern Analysis: Review your alert history monthly to identify trends.
 If certain alerts trigger frequently without issues, adjust thresholds to reduce noise.
 Our fraud detection guide covers advanced pattern analysis techniques.